 We aim for each individual learner to see themselves as a writer and view the subject positively, recognising its importance in wider life – both in their present situation and in their future aspirations.

-✏️ For pupils to have a positive perception of writing and see its purpose within the curriculum and beyond the curriculum.
+• For pupils to have a positive perception of writing, view themselves as writers and see the purpose of writing within and beyond the curriculum.

-✏️ Allow learners to draw upon their knowledge and experiences of existing stories and texts, to write for a range of purposes, supported by knowledge of form or in fictional writing: settings, characters, plots and vocabulary.
+• Allow learners to draw upon their knowledge and experiences of existing stories, to write for a range of purposes, supported by knowledge of settings, characters, plots and vocabulary.

 In a typical learning journey, pupils gain a secure understanding of a story/text and use this to support their writing.
 Early in the Autumn term, pupils are shown/teachers model letter formation so that pupils can apply skills to to represent initial sounds, progressing to CVC words at phase 2 phonics.
 Pupils also complete writing enhancement activities to further develop their fine motor skills and phonetic understanding.
 As pupils progress, they use the context of what has been shared in reading to write short sentences in response to a story or experience.